no-such-anthony/scrapligo-play/README.md

 - waitgroup3e - Like waitgroup3d but
   - interface decorators for task interfaces
     - think https://refactoring.guru/design-patterns/decorator/go/example
-    - solves the interface connector casting problem
+    - solves the connector interface casting problem for different connection methods
   - filters
   - simple package structure (after many iterations this now looks like gornir)
-  - as well as scrapligo, added gomiko and restconf examples
+  - as well as scrapligo (ssh/netconf), added gomiko and restconf examples
   - still work in progress
 - waitgroup4 - Waitgroup with semaphore to restrict number of goroutines.
 - workerpool1 - In/Out buffered channels with a boolean 'done' channel for completion.